derekmerck/diana2/docs/source/docker-image.rst

 it `cannot compile natively for the Raspberry
 Pi <https://gitlab.com/gitlab-org/omnibus-gitlab/issues/2544>`__.

-Now pull the image tag.
+Now pull the image without specifying the architecture tag.
 You can confirm that the appropriate image has been pulled by starting a container with the command ``arch``.

 .. code:: bash